fab-jul/pymodsynth/playground_v2/README.md

         self.foo = np.mean(bar)  # Will raise an exception because we assign to self.
 ```

-There are two alternatives:
+There are a few alternatives:

 _Option 1_: (preferred): Use `mz.State` for variables that need to change, and create a placeholder in `setup`.
-The above example would be:
+The above example would become:

 ```python
 class Foo(mz.Module):